Lorp/samsa/docs/technote-ttf-cubic.md

 # ttf-cubic: an experimental variable font format with cubic curves

+Author: Laurence Penney

-In September 2020 an experimental build of Samsa [was published](https://twitter.com/axis_praxis/status/1305955442842050561) that handles **ttf-cubic** fonts.
+In September 2020 [I published](https://twitter.com/axis_praxis/status/1305955442842050561) an experimental build of Samsa that handles **ttf-cubic** fonts.
 On 25 November 2020 the feature was [merged into Samsa’s main branch](https://github.com/Lorp/samsa/commit/8d63269f755fd6fc83d2a8bf8247b06d09470b45).
 This article discusses what ttf-cubic fonts are, why they exist, and how to make them.

 ## Background